jeftegoes/AwsOverview/Machine Learning/Amazon SageMaker.md

 ## 10.2.
 Detect Bias (human)

-- Ability to detect and explain biases in your datasets and models
+- Ability to detect and explain biases in our datasets and models
 - Measure bias using statistical metrics
 - Specify input features and bias will be automatically detected https://noise.getoto.net/author/julien-simon/